 Meet the Board

-All meetings begin at 6 pm at the museum and are open to the public.
+All meetings begin at 5 pm at The Mitten Children's Museum, unless otherwise noted, and are open to the public.